twineapp/idiomatic.js/readme.md

-# Principles of Writing Consistent, Idiomatic JavaScript
+# Principles of Writing Consistent, Idiomatic JavaScript (Twine Edition)

 ## This is a living document and new ideas for improving the code around us are always welcome.
 Contribute: fork, clone, branch, commit, push, pull request.